ziyanh442/learn-design-pattern-with-go/readme.md

 Decorator is a structural design pattern where there is a base implementation with addon implementation that "is" the same interface but also "has a" same interface. this way, a base implementation can be decorated with multiple add ons that add new functionality to the same method from the same interface.

+### Factory Method Pattern

+Factory method is a creational design pattern.
+In this pattern a product can be instantiated by a factory.
+A factory is an interface that implements a creation/instantiation, but this instantiation process is deferred to its subclasses, or in this case to its implementation.
+A simple factory pattern is exactly this except it directly uses concrete implementation of a factory instead of using interface.

 ### References

 - [Refactoring Guru](https://refactoring.guru/)